Education Research Current Organisation and Cooperation NL

 Career orientation

 If you are unsure about your professional life after the PhD, the VU offers coaching and courses that might be useful for you.
 The Forum for Young Scientists offers workshops regularly, read more here.
-The VU career services offer career guidance and coaching, as well as peer coaching.
+The VU career services also offer career guidance and coaching.

 • Activity Funding